boxbeam/RedLib/README.md

 - permission: The permission needed to run the command.
 This is inherited by child commands (we'll get there soon) and automatically checked.
 - help: The message shown in the help page and given to the user if they use the command improperly.
 - user: What type of sender this command can be executed by.
 Should be one of `player`, `console`, or `everyone`.
 And there's also another new thing: The argument. `string:player` specifies an argument.
-It will be passed as a String, and in the help screen, the name of the argument will be `string:player`.
+It will be passed as a String, and in the help screen, the name of the argument will be shown as `string:player`.

 So let's look at what this command's hook might look like: